-Honeywell turbo engineers have been responsible for numerous industry firsts – from Variable Nozzle Turbine technology to TwoStage Parallel system, from REA to ball bearing.
+Honeywell Turbo Technologies, a business unit of Honeywell Aerospace, has been responsible for numerous industry firsts – from Variable Nozzle Turbine technology to TwoStage Parallel system, from REA to ball bearing.
 The track record of innovations pioneered by Honeywell and the original Garrett® family of products spans six decades.
 Here are just a few of the turbo technology highlights.

 1955: The Caterpillar D9 crawler tractor, fitted with Garrett® T15, becomes the first American production